Zariski-dense surface groups in non-uniform lattices of split real Lie groups: Introduction

 \textbf{Acknowledgement.} The author would like to say that this paper would have not been possible without the monitoring of Andrés Sambarino.
 The author is especially grateful for all the enlightening and entertaining discussions and the numerous yet careful reading of this article.
-He would also like to thank Xenia Flamm for her remarks which made this article more understandable and Maxime Wolff for the time he spends discussing with us.
-The author is in debt with Marc Burger who recommended to look at his talk \cite{Burger_OnIntegerPointHitchin} from 2015.
-This talk inspired our proof on the existence of infinitely many mapping-class-group-orbits.
+He would also like to thank Xenia Flamm for her remarks which made this article more understandable and Maxime Wolff for the time he spent discussing with us.
+The author is indebted to Marc Burger who recommended to look at his talk \cite{Burger_OnIntegerPointHitchin} from 2015.
+This talk inspired our proof on the existence of infinitely many mapping class group-orbits.
+Finally, the author thanks the referee for numerous helpful comments.